michalbie/Short-Reddit/README.md

 ## Contribution
 Just follow 4-spaces intendation and max 140 characters per line.
 Everything else should be written like here [Style Guide](https://github.com/bevacqua/js
 "bavacqua style guide").
 If you want you can copy my [VSCode Editor Settings](.vscode "VSCode Editor Settings").
+I use [Prettier VSCode Extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for formatting code.

 ## To do
 1. Redesign sidebar (with form inside)